 service.beta.kubernetes.io/ncloud-load-balancer-retain-public-ip-on-termination |

-The setting used to preserve the assigned public IP when the load balancer is removed.
-Applied only to the Load Balancers that have public IPs assigned.
+Setting used to preserve the assigned public IP when the load balancer is removed.
+Applied only to the load balancers that have public IPs assigned.

 |